cocos3d/cocos3d/README.md

 changing the version of `cocos2d` that is linked, by following these steps within any Xcode project (including the included `cocos2d-library-iOS` and `cocos2d-library-OSX` static library projects):

 1. Delete the reference to the *cocos2d* group in the Xcode Project Navigator panel.
+If you are using the cocos2d static library, you will find this group in the `cocos2d-library-iOS` or `cocos2d-library-OSX` project.
 2. Run the `install-cocos3d.sh` script again and identify the new version of cocos2d to be linked.
    Keep in mind that you must link `cocos2d 2.x` if you want to use OpenGL ES 2.0 (iOS) or OpenGL (OSX) with a programmable rendering pipeline, and you must link `cocos2d 1.x` if you want to use OpenGL ES 1.x (iOS) or OpenGL (OSX) with a fixed rendering pipeline.
 3. Add the newly linked cocos2d files to the project by dragging the `cocos2d` folder from the cocos3d distribution folder to the Xcode Project Navigator panel.
+If you are using the cocos2d static library, you will drag the folder into the `cocos2d-library-iOS` or `cocos2d-library-OSX` project.

-At the time of this release, the current stable version of cocos2d is `2.0`, and by default, the demo apps within the cocos3d distribution are pre-configured to use that version.
+At the time of this release, the current stable version of cocos2d is `2.1`, and by default, the demo apps within the cocos3d distribution are pre-configured to use that version.
 To build and run the demo apps with a different version of cocos2d, follow the steps described above.